Awards and Opportunities for Undergraduate Students

 Central Europe Undergraduate Yearbook

-Central Europe: An Undergraduate Yearbook is an open-access journal promoting the sutdy of Central Europe among undergraduate students.
-For more information on the journal, including submissions, please contact Howard Louthan and the editorial team at firstname.lastname@example.org
+Central Europe: An Undergraduate Yearbook is an open-access journal promoting the study of Central Europe among undergraduate students.
+The inaugural issue was published in November 2019.
+For more information on the journal, including submissions, please contact Howard Louthan and the editorial team at email@example.com.

 The University of Minnesota offers several opportunities to study abroad in Austria and Central Europe through the Learning Abroad Center: